Mohammed20037/CODSOFT-_INTERN_ML_Spam_or_Ham_Detection_with_EDA_and_Different_Models/README.md

 ## Introduction

 Welcome to the "Spam or Ham Detection with EDA and Different Models" project.
-This project is part of an ML internship with Code Soft, where we aim to tackle the challenging task of spam detection using a combination of Exploratory Data Analysis (EDA) and various machine learning models.
+This project is part of an ML internship with CodSoft, where we aim to tackle the challenging task of spam detection using a combination of Exploratory Data Analysis (EDA) and various machine learning models.
 Effective spam detection is crucial for email filtering and text classification.

 ## Dataset